Zeyu-Chen/SF2943-Projects/README.md

 This repository contains 3 projects for SF2943 Time Series Analysis of KTH (2017~2018 P4)

-- Part 1: Analysis of a non-financial time series
+- Part 1: Analysis of a non-financial time series.

 - Part 2: Discussion of a research article which makes use of time series analysis.